Develop-X/AWS/AWS Certified Solutions Architect/03_Object Storage & CDN – S3, Glacier and CloudFront.md

 ## S3 101

-### S3 Object Storage Classes
+### S3 Simple Storage Service - Object Storage Classes

-  - S3-Standard - Durability of 99.999999999% and availability of 99.99%.
+  - **S3-Standard** - Durability of 99.999999999% and availability of 99.99%.

-  - S3-IA (Infrequently Accessed) - Durability of 99.999999999% and availability of 99.9%.
+  - **S3-IA** (Infrequently Accessed) - Durability of 99.999999999% and availability of 99.9%.

-  - S3-RRS (Reduced Redundancy Storage) - Durability and availability of 99.99%.
+  - **S3-RRS** (Reduced Redundancy Storage) - Durability and availability of 99.99%.
 Use when you don’t care if data is occasionally lost and can easily be re-created.

-  - Glacier - For archival only.
+  - **Glacier** - For archival only.
 Takes 3 - 5 hours to restore files.
 Durability of 99.999999999%.

 ### S3 Buckets

-  - S3 Namespace is global.
+  - **S3 Namespace is global**.
 Region independent.

-  - A bucket name in any region should only contain lower case characters.
+  - **A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant

   - Object versioning - Different versions of the same object in a bucket.

-  - Only Static website can be hosted.
+  - Only **Static website** can be hosted.
 Auto scaling, Load Balancing etc. all managed automatically.

-  - You can tag buckets (or any AWS resoruce) to track costs.
+  - You can **tag buckets (or any AWS resoruce) to track costs**.
 Tags consist of keys and (optional) value pairs.

-  - Lifecycle management of objects can be set. e.g. move to Glacier after 30 days
+  - **Lifecycle management of objects can be set**. e.g. move to Glacier after 30 days

-  - Every bucket created, object uploaded is private by default.
+  - **Every bucket created, object uploaded is private by default**.

   - Object Permissions – Access to Object ACLs